Evensgn/scientific-computing-exercises/README.md

 # scientific-computing-exercises

+Zhou Fan @ ACM Class, SJTU

-My exercises ans of Scientific Computing course, 2017.
+My exercise answers of Scientific Computing course, Fall 2017.

+* PDF files of exercises and answers are in `pdf` directory.
+* For tex source code, please check the `tex-src` directory.
+* In `matlab-code` directory there are my Matlab codes for programming exercises in this semester.